apache/hawq-docs/plext/UsingProceduralLanguages.md

 ---
-title: Using Procedural Languages in HAWQ
+title: Using Procedural Languages and Extensions in HAWQ
 ---

 HAWQ allows user-defined functions to be written in other languages besides SQL and C. These other languages are generically called *procedural languages* (PLs).